Frequently asked questions

-Q: What should I do to prepare prior to the Chimney Sweep’s arrival?
+Q: How should I prepare for the chimney sweep’s arrival?

-A: In most cases, you will need to do no more than clear the area in front of fireplace to give the Chimney Sweep enough room to work.
-Hot ash should always be removed the night before.
-Empty the grate of ashes and other debris and move away any hearth furniture and companion sets.
+A: Sweeps need space to work.
+So just make sure the area in front of the fireplace is clear.
+Any hot ash should also be removed the night before.
+Empty ashes from the grate and other debris, and move away any hearth furniture and companion sets.
+James the Sweep always brings fresh, clean sheets to use for every single job.

 Q: What happens to the soot?